Alternate Futures® Scenario Planning Shows Clarity in the Chaos

-It’s become natural to see big data and advanced analytics as solutions in and of themselves.
-But overreliance on data can lead to flawed solutions.
-Complex challenges require a nuanced approach.
-While powerful data analytics likely give structure and direction to a strategy, it must be paired with qualitative and intuitive considerations.
-Together, you get a more complete understating of the drivers of change and how they are vital to achieving optimal outcomes across a spectrum of possible futures.
+Big data and advanced analytics have become a popular catch-all when organizations seek to deal with complexity.
+While these can be helpful tools, reliance on them alone can lead to flawed solutions.
+The structure and direction provided by powerful data analytics must be paired with qualitative and intuitive considerations.
+Future-focused scenario planning incorporates both to provide a more complete understanding of the drivers of change and how vital they are to achieving optimal outcomes across a spectrum of futures.

 - Data points clarify the range of possibilities and uncover change drivers

 - Data modeling and analytics help to identify potential trends

 - Qualitative analysis adds depth that may be missing from the raw data

 - Collaborative, human-centered design exercises allow participants to “live in the worlds” so they can focus on a range of possible outcomes

 Alternate Futures® Scenario Planning leads to sound decision making

 Developing Alternate Futures® scenarios has long been a mainstay of the Toffler Associates’ approach to enabling Future Proof® organizations.
 The methodology identifies drivers of change that, in turn, create a range of possible futures.
 Clients can test the outcomes of decisions in multiple environments.
 Toffler Associates creates tailored scenarios that allow our clients to “stand in the future” and safely test and experience the opportunities, risks, and consequences of various courses of action.